gioele/filepath/README.md

 Features and examples
 ---------------------

-The main purpose of FilePath is to able to write
+The main purpose of Filepath is to able to write

     require __FILE__.as_path / 'spec' / 'tasks'